This project is made possible by funding from Measure U - a community-supported revenue measure.

 This year, we are focused on preventative maintenance of a large number of streets around town, rather than the full reconstruction of a single street.
 This approach addresses the need to keep more streets from degrading to the point of needing full and more extensive reconstruction.

-Earlier this year, the City of Petaluma completed Phase 1 of our much-anticipated Pavement Restoration project.
+Last year, the City of Petaluma completed Phase 1 of our much-anticipated Pavement Restoration project.
 During this first phase, approximately 15 miles of Petaluma streets received slurry seal, a treatment that protects the underlying pavement of our roads for long-term preservation.

 While Phase 2 was scheduled to begin in November 2021, we were delayed due to weather conditions (temperature and moisture).
 We are now implementing Phase 2 of the slurry seal project.
 Slurry sealing involves applying a thin layer of pavement over the existing road surface.
 This this layer serves to smooth the road surface, help minimize water intrusion, and slow the natural wear and tear process.